-Words matter in Communicating COVID 19 pandemic.
+Words matter in Communicating the COVID-19 pandemic.
 It is not easy.
 Unknowingly, we contribute to social stigma with our words and phrases.
-UN agencies have been addressing this problem during the past two decades with regard to previous outbreaks and pandemics through their country counterparts.
+UN agencies have been addressing this problem during the past two decades about previous outbreaks and pandemics through their country counterparts.

 Still, the problem exists and is widespread.

 Find out the words and phrases that we need to use and avoid while communicating COVID-19.

 Words matter in COVID 19 communication; it matters a lot.

 Raise awareness among your circles, particularly opinion leaders, decision-makers, program managers, social media, and other influencers including media reporters, and their editors.

 |Talk about||Do not talk about|

 |People who have COVID -19||COVID – 19 cases|